PagerDuty/backstage-plugin-docs/docs/getting-started/pagerduty.md

 ### **Create a service integration for Backstage**

 Creating a service integration in PagerDuty is the default mechanism to connect services with alerts coming from third-party tools and platforms.
-In order to create a service integration you can follow **two different approches**:
+In order to create a service integration you can follow **three different approches**:

 1. **If you are adding your integration to an existing service:**
      1. From the top menu, select **Services**.